Common Fire Hazards in the Workplace and How to Avoid Them

 - Walkways are clear (per building code requirements)

 - The evacuation plan has been posted in a location visible to all employees

 Personnel & training

 A company’s greatest asset in fire preparedness is its people.
 Unfortunately, an unprepared team will panic if a fire breaks out.
 This can lead to slowed evacuation, misinformation, and lost lives.
 The fire safety team should focus efforts on staff training to minimize human errors and ensure a swift, safe emergency response.

 - Fire safety team roles and responsibilities have been assigned

 - Staff is properly trained on all components of the evacuation plan

-- Staff is properly trained on the use of all fire safety equipment, location of extinguishers, and where fire exit routes are located
+- Staff is properly trained on the use of all fire safety equipment, locations of extinguishers, and fire exit routes

 - Staff is aware of workplace do’s and don’ts during a fire

 It’s human nature to panic at the first hint of smoke.
 After all, there are few scenarios more frightening than a fire in the workplace.
 This is why thoughtful, well-informed planning is truly a life-saving measure.
 Your organization’s fire safety team should ensure:

 - A thorough fire safety evacuation plan is in place

-- Leadership is clear on how to conduct a fire drill: schedule, evacuation route, roles, and safe meeting location
+- Leadership is clear on how to conduct a fire drill—including logistics and frequency, evacuation routes, roles, and the use of a safe meeting location

-- Leadership has conducted a thorough audit of the facility for fire risks (see first half of this article for reference): exposed wiring, faulty kitchen appliances, loose papers, properly stored and labeled flammables/hazardous materials, and cluttered areas
+- Leadership has conducted a thorough audit of the facility for fire risks: exposed wiring, faulty electrical equipment, loose papers, properly stored and labeled flammables/hazardous materials, and cluttered areas, to name several

 - A protocol is in place for post-fire messaging, status checks, and alternate working locations

 The window of time immediately following a fire is critical.
 Even the most orderly evacuation can leave individuals stranded inside the facility or at a location separate from the safe meeting place.
-Your organization should invest in a reliable emergency notification system to gain insight into every employee’s status.
-Whoever has been placed in charge of communications should ensure:
+Consider investing in a reliable emergency notification system to reach employees wherever they are and send out status checks to ensure those who need help get it quickly.
+A communications leader should ensure:

-- Safety wellness checks have been sent out to all employees immediately following a fire incident
+- Safety wellness checks are sent out to all employees immediately following a fire incident